MaksymPylypenko/Dota-2-script/README.md

 * forcestuff.

 #### Backpack( i )
+`requires proper coordinates`
-Uses drag(x1,y1,x2,y2) to move an item with a cursor (requires proper coordinates).
+Uses drag(x1,y1,x2,y2) to move an item with a cursor.
 Allows to quickly use an item from a backpack (near fontain / shop).
 Alternative version - backpackL( i ), it restores mouse position at the end.

 There are also item( i ) and ability ( i ) for convinience.
 They simply use an item or ability at index i.
 Mapped to hotkeys in a config section.